Megan Hilty: Career

 In 2009, Hilty appeared in an episode of CSI: Crime Scene Investigation entitled "Deep Fried and Minty Fresh", playing a fast food manager helping out with a murder at Choozy's Chicken.
 She also appeared in two episodes of Desperate Housewives as the other woman to Carlos' boss.
 Hilty also lent her talents in Rated RSO: The Music and Lyrics of Ryan Scott Oliver at the Boston Court Performing Arts Center in December 2009, alongside Lesli Margherita, Steve Kazee, Morgan Karr, Natalie Weiss, and others.
 Hilty also branched off into a coffee and tea product line.
-In 2010, Hilty confirmed that she would voice the character of the China Princess in the animated film Dorothy of Oz.
-In 2011, it was announced that she was cast in the NBC musical-drama series Smash, opposite Debra Messing, Anjelica Huston, and Brian d'Arcy James.
+In 2010, Hilty confirmed that she would voice the character of the China Princess in the animated film Legends of Oz: Dorothy's Return.
+In 2011, it was announced that she was cast in the NBC musical-drama series Smash, opposite Katharine McPhee, Debra Messing, Anjelica Huston, and Brian d'Arcy James.
 The series premiered on February 6, 2012, and aired for two seasons.

 In May 2012, Hilty appeared in Gentlemen Prefer Blondes as a part of the Encores! staged concert series.
 She appeared as Lorelei Lee alongside Brennan Brown, Simon Jones, and Rachel York.
 Hilty received rave reviews for her performance, with The New York Times rating her performance on par with those of Carol Channing and Marilyn Monroe.

 In November 2012, it was announced that Hilty would appear on the album I'm Ready: The Songs of Rob Rokicki.
 Hilty released her debut solo album, It Happens All the Time, on March 12, 2013.
 On June 13, 2013, it was announced that Hilty would star alongside Sean Hayes in the NBC sitcom Sean Saves the World.
 The series was cancelled on January 28, 2014, after airing 13 episodes.

 In July 2015, it was reported that Hilty would return to Broadway in the Roundabout Theatre Company's revival of Noises Off, portraying Brooke Ashton.
 For her performance, Hilty received nominations for the Tony Award for Best Featured Actress in a Play, the Drama Desk Award for Outstanding Featured Actress in a Play, and the Drama League Award for Distinguished Performance.
 That same year, she recurred as Charlene on Girlfriends' Guide to Divorce.
 On July 7, 2016, Hilty appeared alongside Matthew Morrison for an evening with The New York Pops at the Forest Hills Stadium in Queens.

-In November 2021, it was announced that Hilty would be playing Lily St. Regis in NBC's Annie Live!, replacing Jane Krakowski who withdrew from the show after a getting breakthrough case of COVID-19.
+In November 2021, it was announced that Hilty would be playing Lily St. Regis in NBC's Annie Live!, replacing Jane Krakowski who withdrew from the show after getting a breakthrough case of COVID-19.

+In 2024, Hilty starred in the stage adaptation of Death Becomes Her as Madeline Ashton, opposite co-lead Jennifer Simard as Helen Sharp.
+The production's out of town tryout ran at Chicago's Cadillac Palace Theatre from April 30 through June 2, 2024.
+Hilty and Simard led the production on Broadway, at the Lunt-Fontanne Theatre, with previews beginning October 23, before opening on November 21.
+Hilty received her second Tony nomination for her portrayal of Madeline.